alicangnll/airdiscover-python/README.md

 > ⚠️ *Note: Software only works on macOS operating system.*

+## ⚠️ Disclaimer

+The information provided in this blog post is intended for educational and informational purposes only.
+It is not intended to encourage or promote any illegal or unethical activities, including hacking, cyberattacks, or any form of unauthorized access to computer systems, networks, or data.

 ## ✨ Features

 - 🔍 Scan for macOS and iPhone devices on the network